top of page

 and the wilder reaches of the western fjords.

-support vehicle and a mix of camping and
+support vehicle and a mix of hotel and bunkhouse

 Reykjavik.